Magnetic Centrifuge Effects in Ultrafast Laser Ablation Plasmas: Resonant Isotope Enrichment- Ion Bernstein Waves

 \subsection{Charge-State--Localized Resonance Condition:}

-In this section we adopt a physical model in which each charge state excites its own local IBW as it traverses the plasma.
-Each charge state $Z$ couples to an Ion Bernstein Wave (IBW) with a frequency equal to its local cyclotron frequency at its specific resonance radius $r_Z$.
+In this section we adopt a physical model in which a global IBW wave is created as a fundamental.
+Each charge state $Z$ then couples to this fundamental with a frequency equal to a harmonic of its local cyclotron frequency at its specific resonance radius $r_Z$.
 These local IBW frequencies are not all equal but are proportional to the charge state and the local magnetic field.
 With the cyclotron frequency being given as: